 It is crucial to be fully prepared before going for a job interview.
-Some candidates prepare themselves by looking up at several favourite questions that may be asked for the position they applied.
+Some candidates prepare themselves by looking up several favorite questions that may be asked for the position they applied for.
 In this article, we will look at 20 interview questions and answers that could be used when interviewing for a laboratory technician position.

 1. Why Are You Interested In This Job?

-The interviewers are curious about candidates’ level of enthusiasm for the position.
+The interviewers are curious about the candidates’ enthusiasm for the position.

 Tip #1: Emphasis your interest in the position offered

 Tip #2: Mention what are the expected opportunities anticipated

 I am very passionate about science.
 I am a graduate with a bachelor’s degree in Science.
 Throughout my study, I have enjoyed my experiences working in a laboratory hence I strive to work there as my profession.
 I believe with my strong interest, I may be able to achieve accomplishments for my intrinsic interest and for the sake of the company.

 2. What Makes You Qualified For This Job?

 To tackle this question, candidates are expected to state the qualities that may seem fit for the role.

 Tip #1: Check what are the expected qualities sought by the company